mdmtk/docs/edge/source/guide/csp/componentmgr.md

 >This parm allows you to control whether the state of the Ethernet Option can be changed.

->If the Ethernet Option is Disabled and then Enabled, the state of the Ethernet Option, either On or Off, should return to the state it was in before it was Disabled.
+>If the usage of Ethernet is Disabled and then Enabled, the state of Ethernet, either On or Off, will be the same as it was before it was Disabled.

 <div class="parm-table">
  <table>